toshimaru/blog.toshima.ru/_posts/2019-09-30-customize-css-with-amino.md

 ## Use Case in Read World

 - Change style for each environments(`development`, `staging`, `production`)
-- Change sytle for your own secret/important page(e.g. Password page)
+- Change style for your own very secret/important page(e.g. Password admin page)

 ## Reference